adchella-te/CE-migration-tool/README.md

 ### Limitations -
 1. BGP Private monitors migration not covered.
 Only tests using public monitors can be migrated.
 2. "agents.sourceIpAddress", "bandwidthMeasurements" and "bgpMonitors" optional features not covered for A2S tests.
+3. Throughput measurement rate selection per protocol not supported for A2A tests.
-3. Bandwidth measurement option cannot be selected or migrated as it can only be done for enterprise agent which are not migrated.
+4. Bandwidth measurement option cannot be selected or migrated as it can only be done for enterprise agent which are not migrated.
-4. FTP test server credentials have to be re-entered at the time of creation
+5. FTP test server credentials have to be re-entered at the time of creation

 ### TechStack:
 * Python3